SergeCaron/SetUpOEMRecovery/README.md

 For some reason, the service appears to validate the Event Log service configuration and will issue this error if the System.evtx is not available.
 The service will also fail with error 2 (file not found) if the Application.evtx log file is not available.

-As a simple bypass, the EventLog service is stopped, an empty log file of minimum size is copied under both names and the EventLog service is started.
+As a simple workaround, the EventLog service is stopped, an empty log file of minimum size is copied under both names and the EventLog service is started.

 In order to provide coherent time references, the W32Time service is also started and the headers of both event logs are displayed, for sanity reasons.